takzok/ace-helm/ibm-ace-dev/README.md

 _Copyright IBM Corporation 2018.
 All Rights Reserved._

-_The IBM App Connect Enterprise logo is copyright IBM and is provided for use for the purposes of IBM Cloud Private.
+_The IBM App Connect Enterprise logo is copyright IBM.
 You will not use the IBM App Connect Enterprise logo in any way that would diminish the IBM or IBM App Connect Enterprise image.
 IBM reserves the right to end your privilege to use the logo at any time in the future at our sole discretion.
 Any use of the IBM Integration Bus logo affirms that you agree to adhere to these conditions._